 Conclusion

 In this blog post we have learnt how to implement the software part of the factory flashing on an embedded Linux system with U-boot as the bootloader, designed with two NXP chips which are the i.MX6 and i.MX8.
 We have seen how to configure and how to tweak the bootloader.
-We Could have also used the UMS (USB Mass Storage gadget) for this, but it would have been necessary to manually switch between the eMMC hardware partitions.
+We could have also used the UMS (USB Mass Storage gadget) for this, but it would have been necessary to manually switch between the eMMC hardware partitions.
 The mechanism described in this post can easily be adapted to other SoCs (from different vendors), provided that you have the host tools to make it automatic.
-And you what method do you use? post in comments.